NixOS/SC-election-2024/doc/exception-request.md

 1. Send an email to <elections@nixos.org> containing:
    - Links to your contributions within the [specified time period](../README.md#eligible-voters).
-   - Include your GitHub handle if you'd also like to get access to interact with this repository to [endorse nominees](./endorse.md) or [ask questions](./qna.md)
+   - Include your GitHub handle if you'd also like to interact with this repository to [endorse nominees](./endorse.md) or [ask questions](./qna.md)
 1. You may [activate your email](./vote.md#email-activation) in advance in case you get accepted.
 1. We might request more info from you, but eventually you will receive a reply stating whether you've been accepted.